mahtab2003/Xera/README.md

-## Warning
-This is a beta version of Xera.
-Use it for testing purpose only.
-You are be responsible for any loss or damages that may occor from using this code.
-Please create PRs with security and overall fixes.

 ## Introduction
 Xera is a hosting account and support management system especially designed to work with MOFH (MyOwnFreeHost).
 Xera currently has a limited number of feature which are listed below:
 - User Management